-1 f While preparing the EIA report, the instructions for Compiled With EIA report. the proponents and instructions for the consultants issued by MoEF&CC vide O.M.
-No-J- 11013/41/2006-IA.II (I) dated 4rth August, 2009.which are available on the website of this Ministry, should be followed. g Changes, if any made in the basic scope the project Agreed parameters (as submitted in Form-1 and the PFR for securing the TOR) should be brought to the attention of MoEF&CC with reasons for such changes and permission should be sought, as the TOR may also have to be altered.
-Post public Hearing changes in structure and content of the Draft EIA/EMP (other than modification arising out of the P.H. process) Will entail conducting the PH again with the revised documentation. h As per the circular no J-11011/618/2010-IA,II(I) This is new case for Mining. dated 30.5.2012 certified report of the status No certified compliance is compliance of the conditions stipulated in the required environment clearance for the existing operations of the project should be obtained from the regional office of Ministry of Environment, Forest and Climate Change, as may be applicable.
+the website of this Ministry, should be

+followed.

+g Changes, if any made in the basic Agreed

+scope the project parameters (as

+submitted in Form-1 and the PFR for

+securing the TOR) should be brought

+to the attention of MoEF&CC with

+reasons for such changes and

+permission should be sought, as the

+TOR may also have to be altered.
+Post

+public Hearing changes in structure

+and content of the Draft EIA/EMP

+(other than modification arising out of

+the P.H. process) Will entail

+conducting the PH again with the

+revised documentation.

+h As per the circular no J- This is new case for Mining.
+No

+11011/618/2010-IA,II(I) dated certified compliance is required.

+30.5.2012 certified report of the status

+compliance of the conditions stipulated

+in the environment clearance for the

+existing operations of the project

+should be obtained from the regional

+office of Ministry of Environment,

+Forest and Climate Change, as may be

+applicable.

+-

-Project: Sand Mining Project (Bhoj Son 33 Sand Ghat) At Riverbed of Son River at Mauza - Khaira, Anchal- Sahar, District- Bhojpur, Bihar.
+Project: Sand Mining Project (Bhoj Son 18 Sand Ghat) At Riverbed of Son River at Mauja-Khandol, Anchal- Sandesh, District- Bhojpur, Bihar.

-i The EIA report should also include: (i) surface plan Compiled With EIA report. of the area indicating contours of main topographic features, drainage and mining area (ii) geological maps and sections and (iii) sections of the mine pit and external dumps, if any, clearly showing the land features of the adjoining area.
+i The EIA report should also include: (i) Compiled With EIA report.

+surface plan of the area indicating

+contours of main topographic features,

+drainage and mining area (ii)

+geological maps and sections and (iii)

+sections of the mine pit and external

+dumps, if any, clearly showing the land

+features of the adjoining area.